Bowhza/rockPaperScissors/README.md

-Rock Paper Scissors Project
+Rock Paper Scissors Project.

-This is a console based Rock, Paper, Scissors game made in JavaScript.
-Goto the live preview to try it out and press "F12" to open the console.
-The score limit is set to 5 and the game keeps track, also the players input is case insensitive.
-Have Fun!
+The project has been updated and now has a GUI!
+Previously the game was played in the console.
+The code has been updated and cleaned up, there is also a live preview available.

 Live Previev: https://bowhza.github.io/rockPaperScissors/